oroinc/documentation/commerce/configuration_guide/landing_commerce/customer/contact_us/contact_us_global.rst

 3. In **Contact Requests**, select the *Allow Contact Requests* check box to enable the Contact Us form.

-   To disable it in the front store, clear the check box.
+   To disable it in the storefront, clear the check box.
 You can still use the :ref:`Contact Us widget <user-guide--landing-pages-create>` in your web catalog pages.

 4. Click **Save Settings**.